SathR12/Authentication/README.md

 # Authentication

-Simple authentication GUI using tkinter and yag.
+Simple authentication GUI using tkinter and yagmail.

 ## Usage